Continue Reading Our Latest Articles

 In Yoga, the body is understood as a continuum of the mind, meaning that there is a loop of interaction between both.

-In simple terms, when the body is tense, weak, or restless, it becomes difficult to experience stillness needed for meditation.
+In simple terms, when the body is tense, weak, or restless, it becomes difficult to experience the stillness needed for meditation.
 Regular practice of Yoga postures (asanas) strengthens muscles, improves posture, and increases flexibility.
 Over time, the body becomes more balanced and relaxed, allowing practitioners to sit comfortably for longer periods.
 This physical ease removes one of the major obstacles to meditation.

-Asana practice also helps regulate the breath and calm the nervous system when practiced with attention and certain intentions regarding the breathing patterns.
-Many yoga postures are performed with slow, mindful breathing.
 This controlled breathing reduces stress and activates the body’s relaxation response.
 As the breath becomes steady and deep, the mind naturally begins to settle.
 This state of calm awareness is very similar to the mental state required for meditation.

 Written by our expert practitioners in Yoga, Ayurveda and Mindfulness, these articles will give you greater insight into the lifestyle practices and tools we teach for happiness and wellbeing.